Sydney gets 'blueprint for freedom' as virus cases fall - RFI

 "We are nearly, nearly there, and let's not give up at the last minute."

-Deputy premier John Barilaro said the "blueprint for freedom" would allow travel across New South Wales once 80 percent of over-16s are fully vaccinated, which is likely to be hit by the end of October.
+Deputy premier John Barilaro said the "blueprint for freedom" would allow travel across New South Wales under its second stage -- once 80 percent of over-16s are fully vaccinated -- which is likely by the end of October.

 Restrictions on guest numbers at funerals and weddings would be lifted at the same time, while sporting fixtures would also be permitted to resume.

-However, unvaccinated adults will need to wait until at least December 1 to enjoy the same freedoms, when it is predicted that around 90 percent of the eligible population will be vaccinated, officials said.
+However, unvaccinated adults will need to wait until at least December 1 to enjoy the same eased restrictions under the road map's third stage, when it is predicted that around 90 percent of the eligible population will be vaccinated, officials said.

+"I think today is a very disappointing day for those who aren't vaccinated.
+They will have to wait five or six weeks after others (for freedoms)," Berejiklian said.

 The announcement came as new daily cases dipped below 800 in New South Wales on Monday -- down from peaks of around 1,500 earlier in September -- and the number of adults with at least one vaccine dose reached 85 percent.